Pain catastrophizing

-It is generally assumed that the tendency to catastrophize plays a causal role in the pain experience – that is, it causes the person to experience the pain as more intense.
 One suggestion is that catastrophizing influences pain perception through altering attention and anticipation, and heightening emotional responses to pain.
 However, we cannot yet rule out the possibility that at least some aspects of catastrophization may actually be the product of an intense pain experience, rather than its cause.
 That is, the more intense the pain feels to the person, the more likely they are to have thoughts about it that fit the definition of catastrophization.